materials-commons/materialscommons.org/docs/spreadsheets.md

 | S3          |                        | My 1st Project/Other/S3.jpeg      |

 There are a couple of things going on in this example.
 First you can see an example using each of the forms of the file: keyword.
-Secondly you can have blank column, as S2 and S3 have for the "file:My 1st Project/D1" column.
+Secondly you can have blank cells, as S2 and S3 have for the "file:My 1st Project/D1" column.
 And lastly the S3 file entry looks different because the cell for the file contains a full path.

 The sample S3 entry demonstrates one other feature of the file: column.
 If you have a cell that contains a "/" in it, then it is assumed